-10 minutes in class-test

-discussions in seminars and team work of low point value

-feedback on in-class activities and exercises
+- 10 minutes in class-test - discussions in seminars and team work of low point value - feedback on in-class activities and exercises

-Midterm exam (8th week) (30%) LOs 1, 2 If the student fails the first attempt of the midterm exam, there is one retake opportunity in the study period.
-Should the student fail the midterm retake the student cannot participate the final exam and failed the module.
+- 1. Midterm exam (8th week) (30%) LOs 1, 2 If the student fails the first attempt of the midterm exam, there is one retake opportunity in the study period.
+Should the student fail the midterm retake the student cannot participate the final exam and failed the module. - 2.
 Final exam (50%) LOs 3, 4 If the student fails the first attempt of the final exam, there is one retake opportunity in the examination period.
-Should the student fail the retake exam the student failed the module.

-Seminar work (20%): 5% short seminar papers (LOs 1, 2,); team work: essay (500words) (5th week) 5% (LOs 5,6,7,8) and seminar activity 10% (LOs 6,7,8)

-All 3 parts must be passed successfully (min.50.01%) in order to pass the module.
+Should the student fail the retake exam the student failed the module. - 3.
+Seminar work (20%): 5% short seminar papers (LOs 1, 2,); team work: essay (500 words) (5th week) 5% (LOs 5,6,7,8) and seminar activity 10% (LOs 6,7,8) All 3 parts must be passed successfully (min.50.01%) in order to pass the module.

 Seen examination 0%

-Unseen examination Midterm Examination 30% Final Examination 50%
+Unseen examination Midterm Examination 30%

+Final Examination 50%

 Coursework (no examination) 20%

 13. Timetabled examination required YES

 14. Length of exam 2 hours

-15. Learning materials Essential Giddens, Anthony (2017,2018) Sociology (with Philip W. Sutton) 7 th and 8 th Edition, Polity Press Competitiveness Report 2019/2020 www.weforum.org Recommended Joseph, Martin (1991) Sociology for Business - A Practical Approach.
+15. Learning materials

+Essential Giddens, Anthony (2017,2018) Sociology (with Philip W. Sutton) 7 th and 8 th Edition, Polity Press Competitiveness Report 2019/2020 www.weforum.org

+Recommended Joseph, Martin (1991) Sociology for Business - A Practical Approach.
 Polity Articles from different scientific papers

 1. Module code: B19A05E

 2. Title: MACROECONOMICS

 3. Credit points: 7

 4. Start term: spring

 5. Module leader: TAMÁS SEBESTYÉN, DR. \ RICHÁRD FARKAS

 6. Accredited by: MUBS

 7. Module restrictions:

 Pre-requisite none

 Programme BSc in Business Administration and Management; BSc in Tourism and Catering

 Level restrictions 4

 Other restrictions or requirements none

-8. Aims: The module aims to introduce the most important aspects of macroeconomics and to

 The module aims to introduce the most important aspects of macroeconomics and to get the students understand how the economy works as a whole.
 The course introduces basic macroeconomic models, the fiscal and monetary decisions, the real and the money market and the principles of foreign trade and economic growth.
-The module also aims to provide the students with a critical overview of different schools ofmacroeconomics and draw the attention on the complexity of the subject.
+The module also aims to provide the students with a critical overview of different schools of macroeconomics and draw the attention on the complexity of the subject.

-On completion of this module, the successful student will be able to: analyse fundamental economic data (GDP, inflation, unemployment) construct and examine trends in basic macroeconomic variables compare the basic mechanisms behind fiscal and monetary interventions select, classify and summarise the most important short and long run effects of economic shocks understand key concepts in international trade and open economymacroeconomics provide and construct macroeconomic outlook for business decision support
+- 1. analyse fundamental economic data (GDP, inflation, unemployment) - 2. construct and examine trends in basic macroeconomic variables - 3. compare the basic mechanisms behind fiscal and monetary interventions - 4. select, classify and summarise the most important short and long run effects of economic shocks - 5. understand key concepts in international trade and open economy macroeconomics - 6. provide and construct macroeconomic outlook for business decision support